Rubando/cp386_assignment4/README.md

 Assignment 4 for CP386 - Section C, Spring 2022

 ## Features
-RQ - Request Memory -> Allocate memory to a requested process using first fit, best fit, or worst fit method
+RQ - Request Memory -> Allocate memory to a requested process using first fit, best fit, or worst fit method.

-Status -> Display which region of memory has been allocated to which process
+Status -> Display which region of memory has been allocated to which process.

-RL -> Release Memory -> Release the allocated memory of a given process
+RL -> Release Memory -> Release the allocated memory of a given process.

-Compact -> Compacts set of holes into larger hole
+Compact -> Compacts set of holes into larger hole.

 B -> best_fit function.
-Allocates smallest free block that meets the requirement of requesting process W -> worst_fit function.
-Allocates a process to the block which is largest sufficient among the available blocks in the main memory
+Allocates memory using best fit method.

+W -> worst_fit function.
+Allocates memory using worst fit method.

 F -> first_fit function.
+Allocates memory using first fit method.

 ## Makefile